Something So Strong: Music video

 A music video was produced to promote the single, of the band singing the song in a barn.
 A classic American car is parked outside while they perform.

 Later uses

-The song, though in a different version by Crowded House, plays during the end credits of the 1999 Bryan Brown film, Dear Claudia.

 The track is included in the various artists' 3× CD, Flood Relief: Artists for the Flood Appeal (January 2011), which raised money for victims of the Queensland floods.
 A sample of "Something So Strong" plays during a TV spot of Flood Relief.

 Reception

-Junkee said the song was, "rightfully revered as a staple in the band’s discography, but admittedly the shine of the original has worn off somewhat with its dated, reverb-heavy production."
+Junkee said the song was "rightfully revered as a staple in the band's discography, but admittedly the shine of the original has worn off somewhat with its dated, reverb-heavy production".

 Track listings

 "Something So Strong" written by Neil Finn and Mitchell Froom.
 All other songs written by Finn.
-All tracks from the album "Crowded House", except the two Live tracks on the UK 12" vinyl single, previously released on the "World where you live" US promo cd-single.
+All tracks from the album "Crowded House", except the two Live tracks on the UK 12" vinyl single, previously released on the "World Where You Live" US promo CD single.